zbraniecki/l20n.js/docs/builtins.rst

 ``LIST``
-    If the variable passed from the developer is a number and is used in a placeable, L20n will implicitly call a `LIST` built-in on it.
+    If the variable passed from the developer is a number and is used in a placeable, L20n will implicitly call a `LIST` function on it.

-    Also, if the placeable is a list of variables, L20n will implicitly call a `LIST` built-in on it.
+    Also, if the placeable is a list of variables, L20n will implicitly call a `LIST` function on it.

     Example::